Hasanessaad/medical-route-optimizer/README.md

 # Healthcare Constraints

-The original TSP implementation was extended with realistic logistics constraints:
+The original TSP implementation was extended with realistic healthcare logistics constraints.

-### Priority Deliveries
+## Priority Deliveries

-Critical medications should be delivered earlier than regular supplies.
+Critical deliveries should be completed before regular deliveries.

 Priority levels:

-- Priority 3 – Critical
+- **Priority 3** – Critical
-- Priority 2 – Important
+- **Priority 2** – Important
-- Priority 1 – Regular
+- **Priority 1** – Regular

 Late visits receive increasing penalties.

 ---

-### Vehicle Capacity
+## Vehicle Capacity

 Each vehicle has a maximum carrying capacity.

-Routes exceeding the capacity receive a fitness penalty.
+Routes exceeding the allowed weight receive an additional fitness penalty.

 ---

-### Vehicle Autonomy
+## Vehicle Autonomy

 Vehicles have a maximum travel distance.

-Long routes receive additional penalties to simulate fuel or battery limitations.
+Routes exceeding this distance receive an additional penalty, simulating fuel or battery limitations.

 ---

-### Multiple Vehicles
+## Multiple Vehicles

-Instead of implementing a complete Vehicle Routing Problem (VRP), the optimized route is divided among multiple vehicles.
+Instead of implementing a complete Vehicle Routing Problem (VRP), the optimized route is divided among multiple delivery vehicles.

-This approach satisfies the project requirements while preserving the original Genetic Algorithm structure.
+This extension satisfies the project requirements while preserving the original Genetic Algorithm structure.

 ---